-Biden to meet with GOP lawmakers to discuss virus relief
+Biden to meet Republicans proposing $618 billion virus aid

 In the letter, the Republican lawmakers reminded Biden that in his inaugural address, he proclaimed that the challenges facing the nation require “the most elusive of things in a democracy: Unity.”

-Cassidy separately criticized the current Biden plan as “chock-full of handouts and payoffs to Democratic constituency groups.”
+Sen. Bill Cassidy, R-La., separately criticized the current Biden plan as “chock-full of handouts and payoffs to Democratic constituency groups.”

 “You want the patina of bipartisanship … so that’s not unity,” Cassidy said.